Chocolate Drizzled Pumpkin Cheesecake

 - 2 Tbsp pure maple syrup

-In a smaller bowl, whisk together the both sugars, the tapioca starch, cinnamon, ginger, nutmeg, cloves, and salt.
+- In a smaller bowl, whisk together both sugars, the tapioca starch, cinnamon, ginger, nutmeg, cloves, and sea salt.

-With the mixer on low speed, gradually add the dry ingredients.
+- With the mixer on low speed, gradually add the dry ingredients.
 Mix until combined while continuing to scrape down the sides of the bowl.
-Do not mix more than is necessary.
+Do not mix more than necessary.

-Transfer the filling in the spring-form pan and spread on top of the crust.
-Smooth it out using an offset spatula.
-Be sure that the filling is even and there are no large air pockets underneath.
+- Transfer the filling to the springform pan and use a small offset spatula to smooth it out evenly in the pan.
+Be sure that the filling is even and that there are no large air pockets underneath.

-While the cake chills, place the chocolate chips in a heat safe bowl.
+- While the cheesecake chills, place the chocolate chips in a heat safe bowl.

-In a small saucepan, bring whipping cream and butter to a boil.
+- In a small saucepan, bring the heavy cream and butter to a boil.

-Immediately, remove from heat and pour over the chocolate chips.
-Let the chocolate and cream sit for 5 minutes before whisking to combine.
+- Immediately remove from heat and pour over the chocolate chips.
+Let the chocolate and cream sit for five minutes before whisking to combine.

 Whiskey Whipped Cream

-When the bowl and beaters are chilled, attach them to the stand mixer and pour in the whipping cream.
+- When the bowl and whisk are chilled, attach them to the stand mixer and pour in the heavy cream.

-Whip the cream on medium-high speed until stiff peaks begin to form.
+- Whip the cream on medium-high speed until stiff peaks begin to form.
 Add the whiskey and maple syrup and continue whipping until it becomes light and fluffy.
-Adjust whiskey and sugar to taste.
+Adjust whiskey and syrup to taste.